banramlo/banramlo.github.io/_posts/2021-04-17-Approximation algorithm(11).md

 Simillarly, both $A - B$, $B - A$ are tight and $\chi_{\delta(A - B)} + \chi_{\delta(B - A)}$ $=$ $\chi_A + \chi_B$ should be hold in the second case.

-Now, let's define the solution of LP as $x$.
+Now, we will claim below with the lemma above.
 Then, there is $\mathcal{L} \subset 2^{V}$ which satisfies 4 things.
 1. $S$ is tight for all $S \in \mathcal{L}$
 2. $\\{\chi_{\delta(S)}\\}_{S \in \mathcal{L}}$ are linear independent.